How to Make Things to Sell on Teacherspayteachers

 - Should I offer it in different formats, like the Famous Artist Series?

 When I put together a radio theater script, I discovered if I add a blank slide between the pages of script it helps with run over.
+THIS IS A BEAR TO CREATE.
 Radio theater scripts are numbered, each cue on each page and the numbered cues don’t continue on to the next page.
 The next page begins with number one again.
 So, if you make any changes (which of course, I do several times) that blank page in between the typed pages gives me leeway to tweak the script and also keeps me sane.
 Otherwise, I whine to my husband and he fixes the pages for me.

 A Week in the Life of a Teacherspayteachers Product